tejasapkaje/financial_balance_predictor/README.md

 git clone https://github.com/tejasapkaje/financial_balance_predictor.git
 cd financial_predictor

-Create and activate a virtual environment:
+Create and activate a virtual environment

-# For Windows
-python -m venv venv
-.\venv\Scripts\activate

-# For macOS/Linux
-python3 -m venv venv
-source venv/bin/activate

-Install the required libraries:
+Install the required libraries

-pip install -r requirements.txt

-Run the Streamlit app:
+Run the Streamlit app

-streamlit run app.py

 Your web browser will open with the local version of the application.